Fanny Reading: Work with the Jewish community

 Reading's early involvement with Jewish organisations included teaching part-time at the Hebrew School in St Kilda, serving as honorary secretary of Jewish literary society, Maccabean Union and serving as vice-president of the Jewish Young People's Association.

 In 1923, inspired by Zionist emissary Bella Pevsner, Reading established the Council of Jewish Women of New South Wales, a Zionist organisation of which she was president between 1923 and 1931, adopting the ideals of philanthropy, education and service.
 In 1925, Reading attended a number of international events including an International Council of Jewish Women convention in Washington, D.C. and the Fourteenth Zionist Congress in Vienna, while also visiting Palestine before returning to Australia in March 1926.
 After new branches of the Council of Jewish Women had formed in different states of Australia, the National Council of Jewish Women was formed in 1929.

 Throughout the 1930s, Reading helped Jewish refugees arriving in Australia from Nazi Germany through her immigration work with the Australian Jewish Welfare Society.

-In the mid 1940s, Reading served as a vice-president of Youth Aliyah.
+In the mid-1940s, Reading served as a vice-president of Youth Aliyah.
 In 1947, the Victorian branch of the National Jewish Council of Women honoured Reading for her Zionism work by raising £4000 to redeem a portion of land in Palestine in Reading's honour called "Nahlat Dr. Fanny Reading".

 In 1957, after attending an International Council of Jewish Women convention in Israel, a settlement was named "Neve Zipporah", in honour of Reading's Hebrew name, Zipporah Rubinovich.

 Defamation case

 Sydney newspaper Smith's Weekly published an article on 31 May 1947 headlined "Huge funds to fight the British" which accused Jewish organisation Youth Aliyah of raising funds to fight British troops in Palestine.
-Following the article's publication, Reading attempted to sue National Press Pty Ltd for £10,000 pounds in damages, believing that as a member and a vice-president of the association, her reputation and credibility had been damaged by the statements made in the newspaper article.
+Following the article's publication, Reading attempted to sue National Press Pty Ltd for £10,000 in damages, believing that as a member and a vice-president of the association, her reputation and credibility had been damaged by the statements made in the newspaper article.

 The magistrates ruled in favour of Smith's Weekly, stating that because Reading had not been identified in the article, there was no case and said that as the law stood, "a class, sect, congregation of people" could not be subject to libel action.